marsskom/magento-module-template/docs/usage.md

 Code Owner [@marsskom]:
 ```

-Definitely you can override any value:
+Definitely, you can override any value:

 ```bash
 Hi!
 Please, fill a module data [Enter to continue]